Sweet Potato and Black Bean Enchiladas

 Preparing the enchiladas: Spread the ranchero sauce on the tortilla like you’re making a pizza – you want a thin, even layer that doesn’t quite reach the edge of the tortilla – and be careful not to over-fill the enchiladas.
 The more filling you add, the harder it is to roll them.

 Serving suggestions: Serve these with a side of our homemade guacamole and tortilla chips!
+Check out our blog post above for more suggestions.

 Want more?Sign up for our newsletter here and never miss a new recipe!

-Share with us on Instagram!Post a picture of what you made and mention @candidcooksblog or tag #thecandidcooks!
+Share with us on IG!Mention @candidcooksblog or tag #thecandidcooks!

-Follow us on Pinterest!Visit our profile @thecandidcooks and don’t forget to pin this recipe!
+Follow us on PinterestVisit our profile @thecandidcooks and don’t forget to pin this recipe!

-Keyword: black beans, cheese, meal prep, ranchero sauce, rice, sweet potato
+Keyword black beans, cheese, meal prep, ranchero sauce, rice, sweet potato

 If you have any questions regarding the information presented in this post, please refer to our Nutrition Disclaimer here.